mdsitton/SngFileFormat/README.md

 encode:
-  -o, --out FOLDER      Specify output folder location for SNG files -i, --input FOLDER    Specify input folder to search for song folders
+  -o, --out FOLDER      Specify output folder location for SNG files -i, --in FOLDER       Specify input folder to search for song folders -t, --threads         Set how many songs will be encoded in parallel.
+Can also be useful to set to 1 when a song has an error along with --verbose.
       --skipExisting    If the song to be encoded already exists as an sng in the output folder skip it --skipUnknown     Skip unknown files.By default unknown files are included (All audio and images of supported formats are transcoded)
-      --noThreads       Disable threading only process one song at a time.
-Can also be useful when a song has an error along with --verbose.
       --videoExclude    Exclude video files
       --opusEncode      Encode all audio to opus
       --opusBitrate     Set opus encoder bitrate, default: 128